joelhans/netdata-tutorial/part-09.md

 # 09. Long-term metrics storage

-Netdata stores metrics in your system’s RAM using a ridiculously efficient database.
-It only saves or loads historical metrics from disk when you restart it.
+Netdata by default stores metrics for a certain amount of time, using a ridiculously efficient round-robin database.
 This enables Netdata to be both low-resource and exhaustive in its collection of real-time metrics.
+However, if you want to store even more metrics for a longer period, you can make use of the database engine and or a backend of choice.

-This guide will show you other ways Netdata can store metrics.
+This guide will show you how to store long term historical metrics in Netdata using the database engine and/or backend.

 ## What you'll learn in this part